MERIC's Fun Facts for the Holidays

 The average amount spent by shoppers online on Cyber Monday 2012.

-The number of people who planned to shop online on Cyber Monday 2012.
+The number of people who shopped online on Cyber Monday 2015.

 US Postal Service

-The busiest mailing day of the holiday season.
+This Monday will be the busiest mailing day of the 2015 holiday season.

-The number of letters, cards and packages processed on the busiest day during the holidays.
+The number of letters, cards and packages processed between Thanksgiving and New Year's Day.